mtzfactory/nango/docs/docs/add-sync.md

 Nango stores all the objects, in their original JSON form, in a combined SQL table called `_nango_raw`.

+## Attach metadata

+You can attach arbitrary metadata to each synced row using the `metadata` field in the [Sync config options](add-sync.md#sync-options).

+This is useful if you want to query the synced data based on fields from your other SQL tables (e.g. `user_id`, `company_id`, etc.).

 ## Pagination
 Nango currently supports two types of pagination, with more in the works.
 Your favorite API is not compatible?
 [Open a github issue](https://github.com/NangoHQ/nango/issues/new) with a link to the endpoint documentation and a sample response and we are happy to make it work for you!
 Or reach out on our Slack community and we will do our best to help.